axikita/GameLimit/README.md

 This script is designed as a personal productivity tool.
 I want to limit my own video game usage.
 As such, I haven't focused on security or obfuscation- this is not written to hide the functionality from a hostile actor, eg, a computer-savvy child who might want to kill the script.
 It could probably be modified to do so.

+## Todo

+- make process check array based, not a single entry
+- fix the popup to properly display remaining time, and probably day of week instead of numbers
+- configuration variables for GUI position
+- simplify and refine the "process closed, here's your session logs" dialogue box
+- make array-check remove zero-length entries